-Living-Learning Communities (LLCs) create a comprehensive connected experience that encourages student learning through academic coursework and unlimited opportunities for personal discovery and reflection.
-Research shows that students, who live in LLC environments are more likely to stay in college, earn a higher GPA and experience a greater degree of satisfaction with their overall college experience.
+Living-Learning Communities (LLCs) are centered around students living together who share identities, interests, or goals.
+LLCs encourage student learning through shared experiences and opportunities for personal discovery and reflection.
+Research shows that students, who live in LLC environments are more likely to stay in college, earn a higher GPA, and experience a greater degree of satisfaction with their overall college experience.
 Research also demonstrates that faculty and staff involved in the LLCs derive an equally rich and rewarding experience as the students.

-Our goal is to foster a strong sense of student belonging, self-efficacy and well-being through our LLCs.
+Our goal is to foster a strong sense of student belonging, self-efficacy, and well-being through our LLCs.
 LLCs reflect purposeful programming achieved through the collaborative efforts of campus partnerships.
-Finally, LLCs also meet the Residence Life Vision of providing resources to assist in the development of residents’ emotional intelligence, resilience and well-being; encouragement to actively participate in social responsibility and personal accountability; pathways for leadership and mentorship; support for navigating processes and procedures of our department; and opportunities for cultivating university community connections and sense of belonging.
+Finally, LLCs also meet the Residence Life mission of providing resources to assist in the development of residents’ emotional intelligence, resilience, and well-being; encouragement to actively participate in social responsibility and personal accountability; pathways for leadership and mentorship; support for navigating processes and procedures of our department; and opportunities for cultivating university community connections and sense of belonging.

 LLCs create a rich educational living experience that compliments classroom learning.
 LLCs provide unique learning experiences that facilitate social connections and positive identification with their community.